Benefits of Kesar for Skin

 Turmeric is a fantastic antiseptic agent.
 Club it with Saffron's antibacterial qualities, and you get an excellent cleanser for your skin.

 Infuse 8-10 saffron strands in water or rose water.
-Add 1 tablespoon turmeric powder and mix well.
+Add one tablespoon of turmeric powder and mix well.

 Apply it for 15 minutes before cleansing it off.